 A big obstacle many people face to feeling confident about their personal finances is the terminology.
-Maybe at some point you decided to take control of your finances, you started reading and researching, and soon you came across words that may as well have been in a foreign language.
+Maybe at some point you decided to take control of your finances and not long into your research, you came across words that may as well have been in a foreign language.
 It’s easy to get frustrated by the jargon and want to throw in the towel.

-Understanding financial terms is essential to being able to form an opinion, to question and to choose with confidence how you manage and grow your wealth.
+Understanding financial terms is essential to being able to form an opinion and to choose with confidence how you manage your finances and grow wealth.
 If you want to achieve financial wellbeing, you can’t skip this step.

 Unfortunately, the terminology is not intuitive.
 Fortunately, it’s not rocket science.

 The 8th Wonder of the World